replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 # App Manager Release Notes

+## 1.98.1

+Released on April 21, 2023

+Support for Kubernetes: 1.24, 1.25, and 1.26

+### Bug Fixes {#bug-fixes-1-98-1}
+* Fixes an issue where multiple copies of the same Kubernetes resource (e.g. same `kind` and `name`) get deduplicated even if they have a different namespace, which results in only one of them getting deployed to the cluster.
+* Fixes an issue where updating the config fails if a value is not provided for required config items with defaults.

 ## Kubernetes Compatibility

 The following table lists the versions of Kubernetes that are compatible with each version of the app manager: